-As a graphics designer, have you ever encountered a beautiful font being used on a website that you’d like to use as well on your project?
+As a graphics designer, have you ever encountered a beautiful font being used by a website that you’d like to use as well on your project?

 Well, it’s hard to determine the font name by just seeing it.

 Luckily, there are tons of tools that could help us identify the font name.

 Here are the five best options you can try!

 - 1 #1 Identify font on the website using FontFace Ninja extension

 - 2 #2 Find a website font name using WhatFont

 - 3 #3 Identify font without extension with Fount